Antyss77/StringExtension/README.md

 # Strings

-Strings is a C# library that provides utility methods for manipulating strings.
+A C# library that provides utility methods for manipulating strings.

 ## Features